Search

 Taxis are a convenient option from Montréal-Trudeau to the city centre area for a couple of reasons.
 First, I love that rates are fixed, so you know exactly what you’ll pay, as long as your destination is within the city centre limits.
 Second, airport attendants arrange taxis for you (no reservation required), so you’ll always get an official taxi and pay the official fixed rate.

-To find a taxi, exit the baggage claim area between doors 23–28.
-I recommend checking rideshare apps before hopping in a cab though.
-Because cab fares are fixed, it’s easy to find out if a rideshare will be cheaper and, in my experience so far, they always are.
-Catch one of these cars outside door 6 or 7.
-Either way, the ride will take 20–30 minutes.
+To find a taxi, exit the baggage claim area between doors 23-28.
+That said, I recommend checking rideshare apps first.
+Because cab fares are fixed, it’s easy to compare, and rideshares have been cheaper in my experience.
+Find rideshare pickups at doors 20 or 28.
+Either option takes 20 to 30 minutes to downtown.

 Airline lounges at YUL